 We stand or fall before HIM alone, whose eyes are like a flame of fire.
 Where I had puffed myself up, He began to flatten me.
 Where I took pride in my self-supposed righteousness, He told me to humble myself and look into HIS mirror.
 I began to behold HIM rather than myself and be transformed, desiring HIS will to become my own, and HIS desires to replace my own.
 Where I had once viewed others as useful to my own purposes, I began to see them as precious souls for whom Christ died to set free.
-Where I had once sought after fulfilling my own lusts, I began to seek after fulfilling the pleasure of the Lord as His servant.
-As I was humbled, He was able to deliver me more.
-I would be praying and praising Him at night, and the very presence of Jesus would come into my bedroom, and the demons would tear out of me, and HIS Spirit would fill me up to a greater measure!
-The the deep-seated anger and unnatural rage I had once harbored was traded for a peace beyond my own understanding; the need to be proven right in the sight of all men was dropped for being right with God no matter how it looked to others; the sexual perversion was subsiding as I turned my mind to the Word of Christ and let Him give me a new heart.
-He began using me to intercede in prayer and in deed for certain people, and against the forces of darkness at work in the spiritual realm.
-He began to fill me with HIS love for those whom I had once despised, and even give words of wisdom and knowledge for them in His time.
+Where I had once sought after fulfilling my own lusts, I began to seek after fulfilling the pleasure of being a servant of the Lord.
+The more I was humbled, the more He was able to deliver me.
+At times I would be praying and praising Him at night, and the very presence of Jesus would come into my room, and demons would leave me, and HIS Spirit would fill me up to a greater measure!
+The the deep-seated anger and unnatural rage I had once harbored was traded for a peace beyond my own understanding; the need to be proven right in the sight of all men was dropped for being right with God no matter how it looked to others; the sexual perverse desires were subsiding as I turned my heart to the Word of Christ.
+He began using me to intercede in prayer and in deed for certain people, and against the forces of darkness at work in their lives.
+He began to fill me with HIS love for those whom I had once despised, and occasianally give words of wisdom and knowledge for them in His time.
 I was beginning to observe HIM work through me rather than myself.
-The Spirit He has given is not of fear, but “of power, of love, and of a sound mind”!
+The Spirit He has given is not of fear, but “of power, of love, and of a sound mind”.

-Time and again He has shown that His deliverance is most simply a matter of throwing myself upon His mercies and standing in His authority as His child.
+Time and again He has shown that His deliverance is most simply a matter of throwing myself upon His mercies and standing on His authority as His child.
 “God resists the proud, but gives grace to the humble.” – After receiving a lot of deliverance from the Lord as already described, months went by, and then this incident happened: I once walked into my room late at night, and something knocked me to the floor.
-An evil spirit was standing before me, telling me that I still belonged to it, and that it would give me the ability to get away with whatever I desired as long as I served it’s will again… I perceived by the Holy Spirit that this particular entity had been assigned to groom me my whole life into becoming a tool in the enemy’s hands for destroying the lives of others – particularly the spiritual life of God’s children – by seducing many into the same sexual perversion to which I had once been drawn.
-I now saw the potential life that God had rescued me from.
+An evil spirit was standing before me, telling me that I still belonged to him, and that he would give me the ability to get away with whatever I desired as long as I gave him space again… I now saw the potential life that God had rescued me from.
 He had forced this enemy out of hiding to be exposed and finally driven away.
 But I reacted to this demon angrily in the flesh, actually trying to physically wrestle it away – immediately I was being crushed, I could not keep it from overcoming me by my own will and power.
-But then a light shone from behind me and I heard the Lord say, “I am here, you are MINE.”
+But then a light shone from behind me and I heard the Lord say, “I am here, you are Mine.”
 Now I feared more Who stood right behind me than what was in front of me… He put His hand on my shoulder and stood beside me, but at the time I could not bring myself to look at Him.
 I told the enemy that the King of kings is now my Lord and that HE will have His way in this temple; and then it vanished.
 Vengeance is HIS.
-The power that had formerly been at work in me to do the Devil’s will could not be overcome in my own strength; it had to be submitted to the Lord Jesus Christ, Who has overcome all things, who lives in me by His Holy Spirit!
+The power that had formerly been at work in me to do the Devil’s will could not be overcome in my own strength; it had to be submitted to the Lord Jesus Christ, who has overcome all things, who lives in me by His Holy Spirit!
 (I happen to remember that this incident occurred in January of 2012, for what it’s worth).

-I now seek to be setting my heart upon God’s, though it will be increasingly costly in this life.
-But there is nothing we have in this world that we shouldn’t have already counted as loss for the excellency of knowing Christ Jesus.
+I now seek to be setting my heart after God’s.
+There is nothing we have in this world that we shouldn’t have already counted as loss for the excellency of knowing Christ Jesus.
 Our deepest fellowship with Him is in His sufferings.
-The voice of my accuser has been always at the ready, but the Lord upholds me as I walk by faith which is my shield.
-“Thou preparest a table before me in the presence of mine enemies…” He is always beckoning to boldly step out by faith upon the unknown waters of knowing HIM more deeply in His humiliation.
+The voice of my accuser has always been there, but the Lord upholds me as I walk by the faith of Christ which also is my shield.
+“You preparest a table before me in the presence of my enemies…” He is always beckoning to boldly step out by faith upon the unknown waters of knowing HIM more deeply in His humiliation.
 I have all too often made this far more difficult than it needs to be; and His loving discipline is always there to remind me that I must keep in step with His Spirit at all times, walking in His love especially toward the brethren.
 One of the first things God began showing me when I began walking with Him is the difference between the church of man, which He has no part in; and HIS church, where we partake of HIM.
 This has been an ongoing journey.
-He has given me a heart for those of my generation and those coming after, who I am convinced are going to enter into what is very new territory for the true body of Christ, as HIS appearing awaits our being made ready. “…when He shall appear, we shall be like Him; for we shall see Him as He is…”
+He has given me a heart for those of my generation and those coming after, as HIS appearing awaits our being made ready. “…when He shall appear, we shall be like Him; for we shall see Him as He is…”

 …But that is enough for here.
 May the rest of my testimony be evident by the fruit that I bear and the path that I walk.